-We have audited the accompanying financial statements of the Audubon Trace Condominium Association, Inc. ("the Association," a Louisiana nonprofit corporation common interest realty association), which comprise the Balance Sheet as of June 30, 2021, and the related Statement of Revenues, Expenses, and Changes in Fund Balance, and Statement of Cash Flows, for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the Audubon Trace Condominium Association, Inc. ("the Association," a Louisiana nonprofit corporation common interest realty association), which comprise the Balance Sheet as of June 30, 2023, and the related Statement of Revenues, Expenses, and Changes in Fund Balances, and Statement of Cash Flows, for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Audubon Trace Condominium Association, Inc. as of June 30, 2021, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP), with the following departure from U.S. GAAP.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Audubon Trace Condominium Association, Inc. as of June 30, 2023, and the results of its operations and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP), with the following departures from U.S. GAAP.

-As discussed in Note A(2)(e), U.S. GAAP require that capitalized assets be depreciated over their estimated economic useful lives, using primarily straight-line methods.
-The Association's Management has informed us that the Association has depreciated its capitalized assets based on Federal income tax cost recovery methods, primarily for cost-benefit considerations.
-Although the precise effect of this departure from U.S. GAAP on the accompanying financial statements has not been determined, such departure is immaterial to the financial statements taken as a whole.
+As discussed in Note A(2)(f), U.S. GAAP require that benefits from certain income tax attributes, anticipated to arise in subsequent accounting periods, give rise to capitalized deferred tax assets.
+The Association's Management has informed us that the Association does not report deferred tax assets on its Balance Sheet, primarily for cost-benefit considerations.
+The precise effect of this departure from U.S. GAAP on the accompanying financial statements has not been determined.